 - Grocery and electricity bills can be uncontrollable; find the best ways to save money on electricity and skip some unnecessary (and junk) items from your grocery list to stay within the limit every time

 - Carry your own lunch; eating out is also bad for your physical and financial health.

 - Meal planning can help you plan things in advance, and you will not overspend on a last-minute meal idea.

 - If you love meat, buy it on sale.
 You can get your favorite meat on sale and freeze it for later.

 Recommended: 25 Thrifty Ways to Save Money on Meat

 What are examples of irregular expenses?

-Variable expenses fluctuate over time in contrast to fixed expenses such as a mortgage or rent.
-The fluctuation over time is much greater for variable expenses than for fixed expenses.
+Variable expenses fluctuate over time compared to fixed expenses such as mortgages or rent.
+The fluctuation over time is much greater for variable than fixed expenses.